 Brown, H., Sun, C., and Qing, Z. (2017).
 “Investigation of Alternative Bicycle Pavement Markings Using a Bicycle Simulator.”
-Paper Accepted for Presentation at the 97th Annual Meeting of the Transportation Research Board of the National Academies, Washington D.C., January.
+Journal of Transportation Research Board of the National Academies, Iss.
+0361-1981, Washington D.C.

 Also visit our partner laboratory, the iLab (Immersive Visualization Lab)